jeantessier/node-auth0-test/README.md

 Based on [this tutorial](https://auth0.com/docs/quickstart/backend/nodejs).

+## Configuration

+Copy `.env.template` to `.env` and plug in the values for your Auth0 API.

+The Express app only needs these two values:

+- `AUTH0_AUDIENCE`: The identifier for the API you're authenticating against.
+- `AUTH0_ISSUER_BASE_URL`: The URL prefix for connecting to the Auth0 tenant.
+Essencially `http://${AUTH0_DOMAIN}/`.

+The following two come from the machine-to-machine Auth0 app that is authorized by the API.
+They are not used by the Express app, but you will need them to generate access tokens.

+- `AUTH0_CLIENT_ID`: The unique ID for the Auth0 app.
+- `AUTH0_CLIENT_SECRET`: The secret for the Auth0 app.
+DO NOT COMMIT TO GIT!!

+This last one also comes from the machine-to-machine Auth0 app that is authorized by the API.
+I include it here to show how it relates to `AUTH0_ISSUER_BASE_URL` above.

+- `AUTH0_DOMAIN`: The domain for the Auth0 App.
+Essentially the name of your Auth0 tenant + `.us.auth0.com`.
+The `.us.` part may vary depending on where the app is being hosted.

 ## Public Endpoint

 The `/api/public` endpoint is public and you can access it without any authentication.